Vanity Milan

-Christopher Adamson (born 23 October 1991), better known by his stage name Vanity Milan, is a British drag queen best known for competing on the third series of RuPaul's Drag Race UK.
-He competed on Canada's Drag Race: Canada vs. the World in 2022.
+Christopher Alexander Adamson (born 22 October 1991), better known by his stage name Vanity Milan, is a British drag queen best known for competing on the third series of RuPaul's Drag Race UK.
+He competed in the first season of Canada's Drag Race: Canada vs. the World in 2022.

 Early life

-Adamson is British Jamaican and grew up in Mitcham, South London.
+Adamson was born in London.
+He is British Jamaican and grew up in Mitcham, South London.

 Career

 Adamson started doing drag in London in 2019.
 That year, he won a competition called "The Crown" hosted by Kitty Scott-Claus.
 His drag name comes from his mother calling him vain and his love of fashion.
 His husband makes his costumes.

 In 2021, Vanity Milan competed on series three of RuPaul's Drag Race UK.
 While on the show, Vanity Milan recorded the song "BDE," for which she won a challenge.
 She also won three lip syncs, tying with Series 2 contestant Tayce for the most lip syncs won on RuPaul's Drag Race UK.
 Vanity Milan was eliminated in the ninth episode of the series, finishing in fourth place.
 Since the show, Vanity Milan has commented on the lack of diversity on RuPaul's Drag Race UK.

 In 2022, Vanity Milan released her debut single "Miss Milan (Don't Play With Me)" and a second single titled "Pissed".
 She was also featured in the music video for Cheryl Hole's debut single "Need the Power".
+In 2023, she released a single titled "Four Ways."
+Her first EP, Libra, was released in 2024.

 In June 2022, Vanity Milan was featured alongside Kitty Scott-Claus on an episode of Pointless Celebrities.

-In October 2022, Vanity Milan was announced as a contestant on Canada's Drag Race: Canada vs. the World.
-While on the show, she recorded the song "Bonjour, Hi," for which she won the first challenge and lip sync.
-Milan was eliminated in the fifth episode of the series, placing fifth overall.
+In October 2022, Vanity Milan was announced as a contestant on the first season of Canada's Drag Race: Canada vs. the World.
+While on the show, she recorded the song "Bonjour, Hi," for which she won the first challenge and lip sync to "Brand New Bitch" by Anjulie.
+Vanity Milan was eliminated in the fifth episode of the series, placing fifth overall.